 After a busy summer, including performances at Kendal Calling, Lancaster Pride, Morecambe St George’s Day Parade, Manchester Day Parade, Notting Hill Carnival and a second visit to Edinburgh Fringe Festival amongst their gigs, we’re getting ready to mark our 15th Birthday!

-On 21st September, 17 members will climb Helvellyn and drum at the top.
-The following day, almost 40 drummers, including past members who have returned for the celebration will repeat our Ingleton waterfall drum of 2013.
-At 11.00 we will play a set in the carpark, before climbing to Thornton Force, where we will play in front of the waterfall.
+On 21 September 2019, 17 members will climb Helvellyn and drum at the top.
+The following day, almost 40 drummers, including past members who have returned for the celebration will repeat our Ingleton waterfall drum of 2013 (pictured below).
+At 11.00 we will play a set in the car park, before climbing to Thornton Force, where we will play in front of the waterfall.
 These events are fundraisers for our nominated charity – Mind.

 Band member Gordon Fletcher, who has organised the birthday weekend, explained why the band has chosen to mark the anniversary in this way: “In 2010 as a small but growing band Batala Lancaster needed to raise its profile to attract gig bookings and recruits.
 With their love of drumming, the stamina to play for 4hrs non-stop at Notting Hill Carnival and our mountainous landscape it was decided that the following year they would attempt to carry drums over the 25 miles of the Yorkshire 3 Peaks, drumming on each one and raising funds for a local charity the Yorkshire Dales Millenium Trust.